 ARPA-E performs a preliminary technical review of Full Applications.

 The following types of submissions may be deemed nonresponsive and may not be reviewed or considered:

-- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that have been submitted in response to other currently issued ARPA-E FOAs. - Submissions that are not scientifically distinct from applications submitted in response to other currently issued ARPA-E FOAs. - Submissions for basic research aimed at discovery and fundamental knowledge generation that are not clearly targeted toward developing actionable outcomes. - Submissions for large-scale demonstration projects of existing technologies. - Submissions for proposed technologies that represent incremental improvements to existing technologies. - Submissions for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Submissions for proposed technologies that are not transformational, as described in Section I.A of the FOA. - Submissions for proposed technologies that do not have the potential to become disruptive in nature, as described in Section I.A of the FOA.
-Technologies must be scalable such that they could be disruptive with sufficient technical progress.
+- Submissions that fall outside the technical parameters specified in this FOA. - Submissions that have been submitted in response to other currently issued ARPA-E FOAs. - Submissions that are not scientifically distinct from applications submitted in response to other currently issued ARPA-E FOAs. - Submissions for basic research aimed solely at discovery and/or fundamental knowledge generation. - Submissions for large-scale demonstration projects of existing technologies. - Submissions for proposed technologies that represent incremental improvements to existing technologies. - Submissions for proposed technologies that are not based on sound scientific principles (e.g., violates a law of thermodynamics). - Submissions for proposed technologies that are not transformational, as described in Section I.D of the FOA.